BSidesPDX/bsidespdx.org/events/2024/workshops.md

 layout: page
 title: "Workshops"
 ---

-Registration
-Registration for workshops will open once the schedule is announced
+Registration for workshops will open at 12:00, Noon, PDT, on Thursday, Oct 17th!
-{% comment %}
 Registration for workshops is open at <a href="https://bsides-pdx.square.site/product/bsidespdx-2024-workshops/22">https://bsides-pdx.square.site/product/bsidespdx-2024-workshops/22</a>.

-We've got 6 workshops for you this year!
+We've got 9 workshops for you this year!

 - Since capacity is limited, we do attach a nominal $10 fee to advance registration to prevent speculative registrations and limit no-shows.
 - There will be some walk-in spots in each workshop.
 We will not keep a waitlist, but empty seats will be made available first-come-first-served at the start of the workshop.
 - We will share your email address with the trainer.
 They may send info out ahead of the training.
 - If for any reason, this fee is a barrier to your attending, use the coupon code 'IPROMISETOATTEND' to register for free.
-- Please treat registration as a community resource - excessive registrations may be cancelled.
+- Please treat registration as a community resource - excessive registrations *WILL* be cancelled.
 Let us know if you can't attend so we can reopen those seats.
-{% endcomment %}
 <br><br><br>
 <hr>